Blac Chyna Proudly Debuts Shaved Head in Post About Confidence - E! Online

 And her fans couldn't get enough of the transformation.
 "Omg Chyna you are so beautiful!!!!" one follower wrote.
 "Love this look on you!"
 Added another, "Just gorgeous Chy."

 It's certainly a busy time for Chyna.
-In addition to running her beauty brand Lashed Cosmetics, she stars in BET+'s adaption of Carl Weber's novel Black Hamptons and released her song "Can't See Me" earlier this year.
+In addition to running her beauty brand Lashed Cosmetics, she's starring in BET+'s adaption of Carl Weber's novel Black Hamptons and released her song "Can't See Me" earlier this year.

 She's also mom to 9-year-old son King Cairo Stevenson, who she welcomed with her ex Tyga, and 5-year-old daughter Dream Renée Kardashian, who she shares with her ex Rob Kardashian.
 Last month, Chyna posted a picture of Dream's first day of kindergarten, calling it a "proud mom moment."